vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 time-sensitive stuff that I needed to complete over the period; doing exercises would have both taken time and disrupted the overall schedule for the day.

+## 2025-08-18 to 2025-08-20: skipped all exercises

+From Monday 2025-08-18 to Wednesday 2025-08-20, I skipped all exercises, to focus on a bunch of time-sensitive administrative stuff.

+## 2025-08-21: reduced at-home jogging plus continued skipping of strength exercises

+On Thursday 2025-08-21, partly due to time constraints and partly to allow myself to recondition back to normal after three days of not exercising, I only did hand gripper exercises and at-home jogging, with the latter being for a shorter duration than usual.
+I skipped strength exercises.

+The reason for jogging at home was a mix of time constraints and it being very hot and sunny outside (the indoor temperature was also high but not as high as the outdoor temperature which rose pretty sharply in the morning, plus it was also sunny outside so subjectively hotter after controlling for temperature).